 Of course, this fatal flaw requires many deaths to uncover and almost impossible skill to activate.
 But it exists.
 And we have to take Galen’s word on it that there were other people that could complete the job, and that there wouldn’t have been major delays as other people tried to figure out the tech.
 I mean, the Empire specifically hunted him down to force him to work on it.
 Surely they wouldn’t have done that if they had a long list of able candidates.

 So, did he do a good thing, or an evil thing?

-What about Saw, the rebel who is too extreme for the Alliance.
+What about Saw, the rebel who is too extreme for the Alliance?
 He does a lot of dark stuff.
 But Galen trusts him.
-He abandons Jyn, but it’s to protect her from the Empire.
+He abandons Jyn, but to protect her from the Empire.
 He sacrifices himself in the end, and plays a key part in them uncovering the location of the Death Star plans.
 So… good?
 Evil?

 Or Cassian.
 He kills the man in the opening who was helping the Alliance, on orders.
 That man was a risk, but he also helped them.
 Good?
 Bad?
 He is going to shoot Galen, Jyn’s father, another man who was helping them… but who was dangerous, a tool of the Empire, whose actions had already enabled genocide.
 Good?
 Bad?

 And of course Jyn herself is more concerned with self preservation than with helping the Alliance, at least in the beginning.
 She falls into the space between the two clear sides — she’s an enemy of the Empire, but she’s not rebelling against it with any purpose.